MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

-# How to sign up to Mergin Maps
+# How to Sign Up to Mergin Maps
 [[toc]]

 To start using the Mergin service, you need to sign up.
 You can sign up either through <MainDomainNameLink /> or from your mobile device using the <MobileAppName />.